We've been featured in:

 Our solicitors work under a No Win No Fee contract known as a Conditional Fee Agreement (CFA).
 When you work with a solicitor under a CFA, you aren’t required to pay any upfront or ongoing fees in order for them to work on your claim.
 Additionally, you won’t pay any fees for their work if your claim fails.

 If it succeeds, your solicitor will take a success fee.
-This is deducted directly from your settlement award as a small percentage.
+This is deducted from the settlement or award as a small percentage.
 However, this percentage is legally capped.

 Contact Our Team